llcawthorne/llcawthorne.github.io/content/posts/a-blog-reborn.md

 Why do I think blogging will catch on this time?
 Well, what made me give up my side projects and blogging before was primarily being burnt out on spending all day coding at work to get off and do more of it at night.
-With the advent of AI, I no longer spend a lot of time coding, so I thought it would be fun to reindulge in some hobby projects to keep my skills sharp.
-Aside from that, I've been rather good lately at putting my mind to stuff and keeping it going.
+Now that my kid is older and I've got more time to focus on personal development, I figured why not fire the blog back up so I can shout my book reviews and whatnot into the void.
+Aside from that, work has us leaning a lot more on AI for writing code these days, so it's as good an excuse as any to keep my own skills sharp with some side projects.
+I've also been rather good lately at putting my mind to stuff and keeping it going.
 I lost about 40 pounds and run 10K every day I don't lift weights.
 So maybe I can stay focused on something intellectual too.
 Also, I still run over an hour most days a week, which gives me a great opportunity to listen to a